-- On the Cytoscape download web page, we log the date, time, browser signature, and IP address to which we deliver Cytoscape. - For a news feed fetched for display on the Cytoscape Welcome screen, we log the date and time the news was fetched, the browser signature, and the IP address for the workstation running Cytoscape.
+- On the Cytoscape download web page, we log the date, time, browser signature, and IP address to which we deliver Cytoscape. - When Cytoscape starts, it fetches news and version information from a Cytoscape server.
+We log the date, time, and IP address of the workstation running Cytoscape. - During Cytoscape execution, we log usage statistics tagged with the date, time, and IP address of the workstation running Cytoscape.
+This logging can be turned off during Cytoscape installation or by setting the installoptions.shareStatistics property to false using the Cytoscape Preferences Editor.

-This policy may change from time to time, and if it does, we will notify you via the Cytoscape Welcome screen news feed and via our normal mass notification media.
+This policy may change from time to time, and if it does, we will notify you via our normal mass notification media.
 We will also update this section of the user manual.